-A few people had volunteered to bring dessert, and among them, someone (Barbara from client operations, I think) had baked a peach cobbler.
+A few people had volunteered to bring dessert, and among them, someone (Barbara, from client ops) had baked a peach cobbler.

 While people oohed and aahed, I asked: what’s a cobbler?
 A cobbler, someone explained, is someone who mends shoes (un cordonnier in French).
 This didn’t make much sense to me, so I gently inquired: okay, but, um, why?
 My American-born coworkers conferred for a while, spoon in mid-air and brow furrowed, until they had to admit no one had a reasonable explanation.